OsbornePro/NovaKey-Daemon/docs/privacy.md

 **Effective date:** January 2026

-NovaKey is designed to minimize data collection and maximize user privacy.
-This policy explains what data NovaKey does and does not collect, and how data is handled on your devices.
+NovaKey is designed to operate without collecting personal data.
+This Privacy Policy explains how NovaKey handles information on your devices and how your privacy is protected.

 ---

-## Overview
+## Data Collection Summary

-NovaKey is a local-first application for securely storing and sending secrets between your phone and your own computers.
+**NovaKey does not collect any personal data.**

+Specifically:
-- NovaKey does **not** require an account
+- No account information is required
-- NovaKey does **not** use cloud storage
-- NovaKey does **not** track users
-- NovaKey does **not** sell or share data
+- No analytics or telemetry are collected
+- No advertising identifiers are used
+- No location data is accessed
+- No usage tracking is performed
+- No data is transmitted to NovaKey-controlled servers

-All sensitive data remains under your control.
+All sensitive data remains under your control and on your devices.

 ---

-## Data We Do Not Collect

-NovaKey does **not** collect, store, or transmit:

-- Names, email addresses, or account information
-- Analytics or telemetry
-- Advertising identifiers
-- Location data
-- Usage tracking data
-- Crash reports tied to personal identity

-NovaKey does not use third-party analytics or advertising SDKs.

----

-## Data Stored on Your Device
+## Data Stored Locally on Your Device

 ### Secrets
 Secrets you add to NovaKey:
-- Are stored **locally on your device**
+- Are stored locally on your device
 - Are protected by the iOS Keychain
-- Are never displayed again after saving
+- Are never displayed after being saved
-- Require device authentication (Face ID / Touch ID / passcode) to access
+- Require Face ID, Touch ID, or device passcode to access

-NovaKey cannot read your secrets without your explicit authentication.
+NovaKey cannot access your secrets without your explicit authentication.

 ### Pairing Information
-When you pair a computer with NovaKey:
+When you pair NovaKey with a computer:
 - Cryptographic pairing material is stored locally
 - Pairing data is used only to authenticate your devices
-- Pairing data is never shared externally
+- Pairing data is never shared or transmitted to third parties

 ---